Haruna Kojima: Career

 Since 2007, Kojima has been actively exploring a possible acting career, and has made several appearances in a number of dramas and movies.
 Her first lead role came in the drama Coin Locker Monogatari (コインロッカー物語), which was filmed and aired in early 2008.
 Additionally, Kojima made her first appearance on the silver screen in the horror movie Densen Uta (伝染歌), along with several fellow AKB48 members.
 The group has also made brief appearance at the beginning of the movie in a live performance.

 She was transferred from Team A to become a member of Team B during reshuffling of teams at the Tokyo Dome Concert held on August 24, 2012.

 On September 18, 2013, AKB48 announced Kojima to be the center of the group's 33rd single, "Heart Electric".

 In 2015, she and Yuki Kashiwagi were the center performers for the AKB48 single "Green Flash".

 In AKB48's general election for 2016, under the name Nyan Nyan Kamen (にゃんにゃん仮面), Kojima finished 16th with 40,071 votes.
 During the results event on June 18, 2016, she announced that she would be leaving from the group.
 She said that she had thought about doing it two years ago, but the timing wasn't right especially given the handshake incident in 2014.
 She said that she was 28 and wanted to take the next step to become an adult woman.
 In 2017, she was announced as the center performer for AKB48's 47th single "Shoot Sign", released in March 2017.
 It marked her first center performance since "Green Flash" two years ago, and her third center performance on an AKB48 single overall.
 After her graduation concert "Kojimatsuri ~ Kojima Haruna Kanshasai ~" (こじまつり～小嶋陽菜感謝祭～) on February 21–22, 2017, she performed at the AKB48 theatre for the last time, on her birthday, on April 19, 2017.

+In 2018, she founded her own brand, "Her lip to".
+She expanded her brand by launching "Her lip to Beauty", "House of Herme", and "Rosier by HLT" in 2022.